Links

 Notice that the height is 200px as requested, but the width is more than 200px.
 The aspect ratio is maintained and there is no cropping.\

-Maintain ratio crop strategy
+Maintain ratio crop strategy - (c-maintain_ratio)

-This is the default crop strategy.
-If nothing is specified in the URL, this strategy gets applied automatically.
-In this strategy, the output video's dimension (height and width) is the same as requested, and the aspect ratio is preserved.
+In this strategy, the output video's dimensions (height and width) are the same as requested, and the aspect ratio is preserved.
 This is accomplished by resizing the video to the requested dimension and then cropping extra parts to get desired height & width.

 By default, ImageKit.io crops the video from the center but you can change this using the focus parameter.